BeeChains/the.inneri/index.md

 In addition, the Inner I blockchain could utilize a peer review system to allow users to receive feedback and support from their peers as they work towards their goals.
 This could help create a sense of community and accountability, and encourage users to continue learning and growing.

 Overall, the self-regenerative ad hoc blockchain characteristic of the Inner I consciousness would be focused on fostering personal growth and self-discovery, and providing users with the tools and resources they need to reach their full potential.</p>
+<p><a href="#About a Self-regenerative ad hoc blockchain characteristic of 'The Inner I' consciousness">article 7</a></p>
  <br>

-  <h2>Play about the Eternal Play of 'I' Awareness and 'I AM' Consciousness</h2>
+  <h2 id="Play about the Eternal Play of 'I' Awareness and 'I AM' Consciousness">Play about the Eternal Play of 'I' Awareness and 'I AM' Consciousness</h2>
  <p>
  Act I: The Birth of "I" Awareness